Date: Mon 17th Sept, 2018

 PA: Often there is a particular history of a piece which interests me, and this is the case for Hommage à Purcell.
 In performing research for another project, I came across a play entitled The Libertine by Thomas Shadwell, and found out that Purcell had composed music for it, including the processional later used in Music for the Funeral of Queen Mary that was more recently popularized through the arrangement by Wendy Carlos that accompanies the opening credits of Stanley Kubrick’s Clockwork Orange.

 Shadwell’s play is a macabre, violent, absurdly over-the-top version of the Don Juan story, intended to ridicule the figure of the libertine.
-My interest in this music was peaked by the fact that Purcell had employed the same composition in two vastly different situations.
+My interest in this music was piqued by the fact that Purcell had employed the same composition in two vastly different situations.
 But beyond that, there is the fact that Kubrick – most likely, unknowingly – re-situated the music in a function similar to its original context, from an extremely violent piece of theatre with macabre humour, to a similarly violent and macabre film.
 If Kubrick didn’t necessarily associate the music with the play (It is unlikely that he did, given its relative obscurity), then there is something in the music that led intuitively to that choice.
 What I am seeking in my ‘interpretation’ is where these expressive qualities lie.

 TRJ: Once you’ve chosen a score, what do you do with it?